Gorbiel/Cheatos/README.md

 pipx install cheatos
 ```

-Make sure to have `pipx` and Python 3.7+ installed.
+Make sure to have `pipx` and Python 3.7+ installed. `pipx` is preferred over `pip` for global installations to avoid dependency conflicts and not breaking your OS' Python installation.

 ---